tmontney/MACHelper/README.md

-Extension currently supports Google Chrome.
+Extension currently supports Google Chrome and Mozilla Firefox.
 To set up the extension, go to its options page.

 1. Add a URL: e.g. github.com
 2. Set the MAC type: e.g. It only accepts MAC addresses with the "-" delimiter, so select '"-" delimiter'.